Sound of Guns

 Sound of Guns were an English alternative rock band from Liverpool, England, who were formed in 2008.
 Discovered by BBC Introducing the band went on to sign with independent record label Distiller Records through which they released their debut album What Came From Fire on 28 June 2010 and second album Angels and Enemies on 5 March 2012.

 In early 2012 the band announced a full UK and European tour to coincide with the release of their second album.

 In October 2013, the band announced that they were to go on an indefinite hiatus.
 The band cited that they were going on to "focus on other commitments/projects" via their official Facebook page.

 Lee Glynn now fronts UK rock band Shadow Mountains.

-History.
+On October 28, 2025, Sound of Guns announced via their official facebook page, that frontman Andrew Metcalfe had died, with hundreds of tributes pouring in from fans worldwide.
+The Liverpool Echo also paid tribute to the band in a post online.

+History

 Early years

 After Andrew Metcalfe and Simon Finley's band split up in the summer of 2007, the pair set up a small studio in a disused social club in Liverpool and spent the next few months writing and recording some new material.
 At the end of 2007 they were introduced to Nathan Crowley, whose previous band had recently ended too.
 By the start of 2008, the three had begun writing and recording songs together, some of which would eventually end up on Sound of Gun's debut album 'What Came From Fire'.
 In need of other musicians to complete the line-up, Crowley played the new recordings for Lee Glynn, a guitarist with whom he had played previously.
 Glynn had made plans to return home to his family in Perth, Western Australia, but on hearing the recordings, decided to stay and join Sound of Guns on guitar.

-After a few months of writing and rehearsing as a four piece, the band booked their first shows.
+After a few months of writing and rehearsing as a four-piece, the band booked their first shows.
 After several unsuccessful auditions for a bass player, they decided to go ahead with the shows, and have the bass parts recorded to a backing track until they found the right bass player.
 It was at their first hometown show at the Barfly in Liverpool that the Sound of Guns line-up was completed.
 John Coley, a friend of Nathan Crowley, was in the crowd that night, and was so impressed with the raw energy and powerful performance from Sound of Guns that he joined the band there and then.

-Over the next few months, the band gigged endlessly around the country and carried on recording new material as a five piece.
+Over the next few months, the band gigged endlessly around the country and carried on recording new material as a five-piece.
 By the end of 2008 they self-released their debut single "Alcatraz", which was recorded and produced by the band, and gained a fair amount of major radio airplay, including on XFM and Radio 1.